 - UDP and TCP lookup, configurable if TCP should be used as fallback in case the UDP result is truncated (default=true).

 - Configurable EDNS support to change the default UDP buffer size and request security relevant records

 - Query result cache based on provided TTL

 - Minimum TTL setting to overrule the result's TTL and always cache the responses for at least that time.
 (Even very low value, like a few milliseconds, do make a huge difference if used in high traffic low latency scenarios)

-- Cache can be disabled altogether
+- Cache can be disabled

-- Audit trail of each response
+- Optional audit trail of each response and exception

 - Configurable error handling.
 Throwing DNS errors, like

 - Optional Trace/Logging

 - A, AAAA, NS, CNAME, SOA, MB, MG, MR, WKS, HINFO, MINFO, MX, RP, TXT, AFSDB, URI, CAA, NULL, SSHFP, TLSA, RRSIG, NSEC, NSEC3, NSEC3PARAM, DNSKEY, DS